 - Industries which rely upon a low-skilled and temporary workforce with fluctuating seasonal work also carry a higher risk of exploitations, as do those which rely on migrant workers

 Some forced or bonded workers may be trafficked children.
 Children may also take on work ‘voluntarily’ as a means of survival, a phenomenon that the UNGPs aim to end.
-However, many children work within their family or their community as a way of imparting knowledge and skills they will need in adult life, such as subsistence farming or craft work.
+However, many children work within their family or their community as a way of gaining knowledge and skills they will need in adult life, such as subsistence farming or craft work.
 As pointed out by the United Nations Children's Fund (UNICEF) and other child and labour advocacy groups, the question of acceptable or unacceptable work done by those under 18 years old is a complicated one that is dependent on numerous factors, including the child's age, type of work and conditions they work in.
 A blanket ban on ‘child labour’ would be unfortunate if it affected children safely engaged in useful work that contributes to their family.

 Besides the UNGPs, there are other guidelines promoting best practices for businesses in how they respect the rights of children.
 A prominent example is “Children's Rights and Business Principles” published in 2012 by UNICEF, the UN Global Compact and Save the Children.
 The ILO also promotes tools and guidance to identify and combat forced and bonded labour.